Skills

 AIM Pages

 2005-2007 AIM Pages was a ground-breaking publishing tool for the web.
-It used the Dojo toolkit, a new microformat called ModuleT to describe modular web content (patent pending), several new web services, and a completely open platform for allowing users, content creators and third-party developers access to the AOL and AIM membership.
+It used the Dojo toolkit, a new patented microformat called ModuleT to describe modular web content, several new web services, and a completely open platform for allowing users, content creators and third-party developers access to the AOL and AIM membership.

 I was one of three architects on the project, and concentrated on defining the microformat for widgets, helping the design team work out what was possible on the web, develop early prototypes and build the first round of modules that went into production.

 After launch, I led two teams building out social networks for The Washington Redskins and the Ellen Degeneres.
-These were high pressure, short timeframe projects, and the entire team worked long hours and delivered high quality code on time.
+These were high pressure, short timeframe projects, and the entire team worked long hours to deliver high quality code on time.

 Technologies Used: XHTML, CSS, javascript, Dojo toolkit, microformats